|(a) The Texas Health and Human Services Commission

 (6) a determination that there is sufficient evidence

 to sustain the severity and scope assessment as cited.

-(i) HHSC will not conduct an IDR based on alleged surveyor
+(m) HHSC will not conduct an IDR based on alleged surveyor

 misconduct, alleged State survey agency failure to comply with survey

-attempts to clear previously corrected citations.
+clear previously corrected violations.

-(k) Any information related to an IDR request that
+(o) Any information related to an IDR request that

 will be made available by HHSC to the opposing party.
 Parties have

 until the end of the second business day after receipt of such shared

 IDR information to respond to HHSC about that information.
 HHSC will